USRSE/usrse24/pages/participate/participate.md

 please see submission templates below for each type of submission.

-**Review and Publication**: All contributions will be subject to non-anonymous peer review for quality, relevance, and novelty, which will determine acceptance and the form of presentation.
+**Review and Publication**: All contributions will be subject to non-anonymous peer review for quality, relevance, and novelty, which will determine acceptance.
 All submissions will be kept confidential prior to publication in the proceedings.
 Instructions for camera-ready versions will be sent to authors of accepted submissions.
 All submission types will be published as open access in Zenodo.